 Duke Energy - Net Metering

 This explainer video presents a complex issue - solar net metering - in a way that's understandable.
 This video takes a definitive viewpoint on the issue and the illustrated stop-motion whiteboard technique lends itself well to this video format.

 Section 2: People, Places, Testimonials - Exploring the human element

 The stories we connect with the most are inevitably human ones.
 Watching a crane operator work, hearing a tale of trial or sorrow, or experiencing uplifting stories of people overcoming the odds; we can picture ourselves in their shoes and feel what they feel.
-This is why testimonials and documentary style storytelling is so powerful.
+This is why testimonials and documentary-style storytelling is powerful.
 The following videos are examples of organizations getting their message across utilizing the human element.

 North Carolina Ports - "We Keep This Port Running"

 People are at the heart of the North Carolina Ports system.
 Their service, dedication, and knowledge set the NC Ports apart from their competitors.
 This video was produced to showcase the people who keep the ports running.
 It puts you in their shoes so you can see the pride they feel in their work.
 The viewer gets a real sense of what it's like to work and the port and its important role in the state's economy.
-This video had multiple audiences including potential clients, employees, legislators, and the surrounding communities and was captured over the course of two shoot days.
+This video has multiple audiences including potential clients, employees, legislators, and the surrounding communities.
+It was captured over the course of two shoot days.

 Northwest Energy Efficiency Alliance - Building Operators Certificate